 Longwall mining is one of two underground mining methods used in the United States.
 A rotating drum is pulled mechanically across the face of coal and a hydraulic system supports the roof of the mine while it advances through the coal.
 Chain belts then move the loosened coal to a standard underground mine conveyor system for delivery to the surface.
 Continuous mining is used to develop access to long rectangular panels of coal which are then mined with longwall equipment, allowing controlled subsidence behind the advancing machinery.
 Longwall mining is highly productive, but is effective only for large blocks of medium to thick coal seams.
-High capital costs associated with longwall mining demand a large, contiguous reserve base.
-Seam recovery using longwall mining is typically 70% and productivity averages 48 to 80 tons per manshift.
+High capital costs associated with longwall mining is typically 70% and productivity averages 48 to 80 tons per manshift.